Candy Dialogue Engine was first published in March 2026 and is in early release until July 2026.

 Done.
 Feel free to add any additional nodes you want for any purpose, and use the node hierarchy you like.

-And you’re not limited to just one style: you can design multiple variations for each UI element, and swap them dynamically at runtime!
+You’re also not limited to just one style: you can design multiple variations for each UI element, and swap them dynamically at runtime!

 Default UI elements are provided so you can jump in immediately, and are kept simple so you can easily expand them in any manner you want.
+The default UI scripts contain hook functions, which the engine calls at various points when it uses UI elements, making it trivial to trigger custom logic in your UI throughout dialogue.

 Visual Novels